 The world of Taekwondo is one that has been noticed by many people around the globe.
-The beautiful and flashy kicks that leave spectators in awe, as well as its incredible lightning fast techniques makes this Korean martial arts gain popularity for being one among an olympic sport watched by thousands.
-What does learning it all mean though?
+The beautiful and flashy kicks leave spectators in awe.
+Incredible lightning-fast techniques make this Korean martial art a fascinating Olympic sport watched by thousands.
+What does learning Taekwondo mean though?
 Does it live up to hype?
-In this post, we’re going to learn the advantages and disadvantages of taekwondo, and you ca make the decision for yourself it’s not only worth they hype, but if you want to learn it yourself.
+In this post, we’re going to learn the advantages and disadvantages of taekwondo, and you can make the decision for yourself whether it’s not only worth they hype, but if you want to learn it yourself.

 The Advantages of Taekwondo